-Improvement in the economic efficiency of dispatch - the Southern Generators stated that their proposal overcomes the need to clamp to avoid counter-price flows, which are the result of efficient dispatch.
-In their view, clamping is driven by the lack of an adequate means of funding negative settlement residues, reflecting a shortcoming in the current Rules.
-The Southern Generators argued that the absence of clamping is consistent with efficient dispatch because it retains accurate locational marginal pricing at the Snowy RRN and, unlike the status quo, does not provide incentives for generators receiving the Snowy region price to bid at prices below marginal cost to maximise volume.
-Finally, the proposal "...ensures efficient use of the Dederang-Wagga-Tumut-Murray-Dederang transmission loop, maximising the transmission capacity for inter-regional transfers";

-The constraint equations for the Snowy region are identified in Part 3 Appendix C, p.C25.

-- Improved ability to trade inter-regionally the Southern Generators stated that clamping harms the ability of generators in the regions south of the Snowy region to enter contracts with purchasers in the regions north of Snowy.
-This is because clamping both increases the risk that they will not be physically dispatched for a given bid and reduces the firmness of the northward IRSRs that are relevant to hedging their inter-regional price risks.19 The Southern Generators suggested that their proposal would produce firmer IRSRs on the combined VIC-Snowy and Snowy-NSW interconnectors than either clamping or the Snowy Hydro reorientation proposal, despite the depletion of some Snowy-NSW residue.
-The Southern Generators also provided a proof to demonstrate that their proposal will be revenue adequate.
-The Southern Generators conceded that their proposal may create an issue for generators in the Snowy region wishing to sell contracts to NSW customers, but contended that "...most Snowy generation is effectively in NSW for northward flow limit conditions.";22 and - Improved reliability the Southern Generators argued that their proposal would improve supply reliability in both NSW and Victoria.
+- Improvement in the economic efficiency of dispatch the Southern Generators stated that their proposal overcomes the need to clamp to avoid counter-price flows, which are the result of efficient dispatch.
+In their view, clamping is driven by the lack of an adequate means of funding negative settlement residues, reflecting a shortcoming in the current Rules.16 The Southern Generators argued that the absence of clamping is consistent with efficient dispatch because it retains accurate locational marginal pricing at the Snowy RRN and, unlike the status quo, does not provide incentives for generators receiving the Snowy region price to bid at prices below marginal cost to maximise volume.17 Finally, the proposal "...ensures efficient use of the Dederang-Wagga-Tumut-Murray-Dederang transmission loop, maximising the transmission capacity for interregional transfers";18 - Improved ability to trade inter-regionally the Southern Generators stated that clamping harms the ability of generators in the regions south of the Snowy region to enter contracts with purchasers in the regions north of Snowy.
+This is because clamping both increases the risk that they will not be physically dispatched for a given bid and reduces the firmness of the northward IRSRs that are relevant to hedging their inter-regional price risks.19 The Southern Generators suggested that their proposal would produce firmer IRSRs on the combined VIC-Snowy and Snowy-NSW interconnectors than either clamping or the Snowy Hydro reorientation proposal, despite the depletion of some Snowy-NSW residue.20 The Southern Generators also provided a proof to demonstrate that their proposal will be revenue adequate.21 The Southern Generators conceded that their proposal may create an issue for generators in the Snowy region wishing to sell contracts to NSW customers, but contended that "...most Snowy generation is effectively in NSW for northward flow limit conditions.";22 and